Ylvauk/divide-and-conquer-sorting/README.md

 Quick Sorts are a sorting algorithm that divides a list into three parts:

 1. The ``pivot``: (a single element)
-2. The ``left partition``: a list of data whose values are less than the pivot
+2. The ``left partition``: a list of data whose values are less than or equal to the pivot (one of the partitions should grab the values equal to the pivot)
-3. The ``right parition``: a list of data whose values are greater than the pivot
+3. The ``right partition``: a list of data whose values are greater than the pivot

 **❓ Of these three parts, which is guaranteed to be sorted?**